PabloFernandez93/redddit-demo-ejs-partials-bootstrap/README.md

 How to run it:
 - instal node.js
 - npm init -y (inside the folder)
-- npm install
+- npm install (to install all the dependencies at once)
-- npm i express
-- npm i ejs
 - download compiled CSS and JS https://getbootstrap.com/docs/5.1/getting-started/download/ Unzip the files, copy bootstrap.min.css to your css folder and bootstrap.min.js to your JavaScript folder.
 - Download the compressed, production jQuery 3.6.0 https://jquery.com/download/ and put it in your JavaScript folder

-optional:
-- install EJS extension for VSCode